mo-ya/tmux-agent/README.md

 Zsh completion enhancement
 ----------

-Please move the directory where tmux-initload is downloaded.
+Please move the directory where tmux-agent is downloaded.
 Then, copy "zshrc.tmux" to your home directory.

     $ cp zsh.completion/zshrc.tmux ~/.zshrc.tmux